mliszcz/msc-thesis/presentations/pp-p1/pp-p1.md

 ## Thesis aims

 * Build Taurus-like application for web browsers:
-  * easily modifiable by operator,
+  * which is easily modifiable by operator,
-  * modern Javascript APIs,
+  * uses modern Javascript APIs,
-  * multi-backend support (mTango, Taurus Web, ...),
+  * supports multiple backends (mTango, Taurus Web, ...),
-  * solid and well-tested code.
+  * code solid and well-tested.

 * Deploy the application at SOLARIS.